centech/LED-Control-Panel/README.md

   <img src="/images/box12.jpg" alt="alt text" width="45%">
 </p>

-Drilling in the threads is not so easy.
+Screwing in the threads is not so easy.
 I also drilled 2 holes in the backpanel to make it easiert to mount it to the wall.

 <p float="auto">
   <img src="/images/box13.jpg" alt="alt text" width="45%">